 The SPNG model has to deal with a great volume of information due to many functional states associated with each object.
 Thus, the interpolation and correlation of such amount of information becomes difficult and time consuming.
 An alternative solution is the use of a neural network model.
-The neural model alone, however, is not able to efficiently deal with structural representation of knowledge, particularly in a way that can be developed and/or understood by humans.
-A solution proposed here is the transferring of the SPNG structural and functional features into a NN via an isomorphism: I : SPNG \rightarrow NN, where the places $P_i \rightarrow n_i$, where n_i is a neuron-nodes of a NN, and transitions $t{ij} \rightarrow w_i$, where w_i represents a threshold logic net).
-Although this isomorphism contains no mapping to a known learning structure, it demonstrates the capability of neural-like models to contain the appropriate information.
+The neural model alone , however, is not able to efficiently deal with structural representation of knowledge.
+A solution proposed here is the transferring of the SPNG structural and functional features into a NN via an isomorphism: $I : SPNG \rightarrow NN$ , where the places Pi $\rightarrow$ ni (ni is a neuronnodes of a NN), and transitions tij $\rightarrow$ wi, (wi represents a threshold logic net).